 Land Use Impacts

 The 2010 Final SED concluded that no land use impacts were identified regarding OTC power plant compliance with requirements of the OTC Policy.
 This conclusion was based on the 2008 report by Tetra Tech, which evaluated the technical and logistical feasibility of retrofitting 15 of the State’s fossil-fueled coastal OTC power plants with closed-cycle wet cooling systems (pages 104 and G-229, 2010 Final SED).
+Revisions to OTC Policy compliance dates based upon non-marine impacts to local communities, including land use concerns and environmental justice, may be considered but are largely beyond the scope of the State Water Board’s authority under Clean Water Act section 316(b) and the OTC Policy.

 Power generation is expected to be ongoing at both the Alamitos and Huntington Beach sites.
 To date, AES has retired Alamitos Units 1, 2, and 6; Huntington Beach Unit 1, and Redondo Beach Unit 7 to enable the new combined cycle gas turbines at Alamitos and Huntington Beach to be placed in service (SACCWIS, 2019a).
 Power generation is expected to cease at the Ormond Beach and Redondo Beach sites after the power plants retire.
 Post-retirement community considerations for the Ormond Beach and Redondo Beach sites are discussed below.